nisarx302/Github-Streak-Maintainer/README.md

 - `user.email` → Your GitHub **noreply email**
 - `user.name` → Your **GitHub username**

+ <strong>if You don't know about Github No reply mail Ask Ai For </strong>

+    how to get GitHub no reply mail from settings

 ###  3. Save & Run Workflow
 `- Commit changes`